Google Data Studio Tutorial

 data studio

-My chart defaults to Medium (for dimension) and New users (for metric) so I change it to Country and Goal completions.
-I think the formatting of this chart could be improved.
+My chart defaults to Medium (for dimension) and New users (for metrics) so I change it to Country and Goal completions.
+I think the format of this table could be improved.
 Change the “Rows per page” from 100 to 20 (much easier to read) and check the box to add a Summary row.

 data studio

 Finally, click on “Style” to go to the style tab.
-Select “Add border shadow.”
-This is one of my favorite ways to make a data visually stand out from the page.
+Select “Add shadow on border”.
+This is one of my favorite ways to make a data viz stand out from the page.

 data studio